 Can I always select the right chart?

 The selection of charts depends on many factors, such as the target audience, your intended message and the underlying dataset.
 That's why it's not possible to completely automate this task, but we've developed a 3-step process to make things easier for you.
 Let's illustrate it on the above example.

 First of all, the data categories in the above case (smartphone, tablet, tv, radio...) are not time-series data, but rather unordered categories (structure).
 Whenever you have structures like this, e.g. products, markets, customers, business units, account managers, cost centers, etc., use charts with vertical X-axis.
 In other words: turn the chart clockwise for 90 degrees.

-Then there's also a third step: which chart shape should you use?
-We used bars, but theoretically it could also be thinner bars, dots, dots with droplines (the "lollipop" chart), etc. This step mainly depends on the type of KPI being presented, but also on other perceptional criteria, such as the density of data points.
+Then there's also the third step: which chart shape should you use?
+We used bars, but theoretically, it could also be thinner bars, dots, dots with droplines (the "lollipop" chart), etc. This step mainly depends on the type of KPI being presented, but also on other perceptional criteria, such as the density of data points.